-Created 40 years ago to provide public oversight of development and protect the natural heritage of the 10.4 million acres of Maine’s North Woods where there is no local government, LUPC has served as an important guardian of the extraordinary qualities of Maine’s unorganized territories.
+Created 50 years ago to provide public oversight of development and protect the natural heritage of the 10.4 million acres of Maine’s North Woods where there is no local government, LUPC has served as an important guardian of the extraordinary qualities of Maine’s Unorganized Territories (UT).

-Why Does the Land Use Planning Commission (LUPC) Matter?
+Why Does the Land Use Planning Commission Matter?

-- Maine’s unorganized territory is the largest remaining undeveloped place east of the Mississippi River.
-Reducing protection of the public value of that area jeopardizes Maine’s unique natural heritage.
+- Maine’s UT is part of the largest remaining undeveloped forest east of the Mississippi River.
+Reducing protection of the public value of that area jeopardizes Maine’s unique natural heritage, economic viability, and ecosystem health.

-- The region provides habitat for a tremendous number of plants, animals, and diverse natural communities.
-As the largest undeveloped forest in the East, this region provides “source populations” for adjoining areas—large, healthy animal populations that can repopulate fragmented and isolated habitat patches, where those populations often die out.
-The healthy forests of Maine’s North Woods, stewardship of which is overseen by LUPC, supports some of the largest populations of birds and mammals in the entire Northeast, including Black-throated Blue Warblers and moose.
+- The region provides habitat for a tremendous variety of plants, animals, and diverse natural communities.
+The healthy forests of Maine’s North Woods, management of which is overseen by LUPC and the Maine Forest Service, supports some of the largest populations of birds and mammals in the entire Northeast, including Black-throated Blue Warblers and moose.
+Maine's UT also is a critical resource for sequestering and storing carbon that will help Maine fight climate change.

-- The area is last place in the eastern United States with pristine lakes, ponds, rivers, and mountains in an area as large as the rest of the New England states.
+- The area is the last place in the eastern United States with remote, scenic lakes, ponds, rivers, and mountains in an area as large as the rest of the New England states combined.

 North Woods Projects that LUPC has Jurisdiction Over and that NRCM has been Involved in:

 - Fish River Chain of Lakes.
-JD Irving, Maine’s largest landowner, submitted a proposal to rezone more than 51,000 acres of its land in the Fish River Chain of Lake region in 2017, and submitted an amended version in June 2019.
+JD Irving, Maine's largest landowner, submitted a proposal to rezone more than 51,000 acres of its land in the Fish River Chain of Lake region in 2017, and the final concept plan was approved in 2019.

-- Adjacency Principle for Development (a policy of the Land Use Regulation Commission)
+- Adjacency Principle for Development (a policy of the Land Use Regulation Commission that was significantly amended in 2019)

 In 2011, NRCM helped defeat a bill (LD 1534) that would have abolished LURC altogether.
 We managed to turn that bill into a study of how to make improvements to LURC.
 In 2012, the Agriculture, Conservation, and Forestry Committee (ACF) incorporated the recommendations of the study committee into LD 1798.
 As originally written, LD 1798 would have spelled the end of the North Woods as we know it.
 The bill would have allowed counties to opt out of LURC and let county commissioners appoint themselves to the LURC board, without any review by the Legislature!

-In 2012 the ACF Committee wrestled with the bill.
-In March, the committee voted along party lines.
+The ACF Committee wrestled with the bill, and in March 2012, the committee voted along party lines.
 Republicans supported the Majority Report that would have fundamentally undermined LURC.
 Democrats supported the Minority Report that would have made reasonable changes and made LURC stronger.
-Thanks to the hard work of a bi-partisan group of legislators, in the end, the Majority Report was significantly amended and improved.
+Thanks to the hard work of a bipartisan group of legislators and dedicated individuals, in the end, the Majority Report was significantly amended and improved.
 On April 10, 2012, both the House and the Senate unanimously passed LD 1798 as amended.
 The full bill can be read here.

 LD 1798 made a number of significant changes to LURC including: